The new database on “The immunities of States and international organisations” is available at the following link.

 State immunities are highly relevant in public international law practice.
 They have shaped international relations and contributed to the configuration of international law as we know it today.

-State immunities are of great practical relevance.
-However, until the adoption of the United Nation Convention on Jurisdictional Immunities of States and their Property at the end of 2004, no uniform international legal regime had been devised to regulate this matter in spite of attempts by various institutions, including the Council of Europe with its pioneer 1972 European Convention on State Immunity.
+However, until the adoption of the United Nations Convention on Jurisdictional Immunities of States and their Property in 2004, no uniform international legal regime had been devised to regulate this matter in spite of attempts by various institutions, including the Council of Europe with its pioneer 1972 European Convention on State Immunity.
 As a result, national courts have often been obliged to take decisions on a case-by-case basis.

-The present data base contains the original national contributions.
-The Secretariat or the Organisation bears no responsibility for the information contained therein which should be attributed solely to the national delegations.
+The Secretariat or the Organisation bears no responsibility for the information contained in the national contributions which should be attributed solely to the national delegations.